12 Ways to Celebrate St. Patrick's Day in Boston

 Look for a Pot of Gold at Massachusetts State House

-While the majority of the grounds are dedicated to governing offices, in-person and virtual tours are available.
-Be on the lookout for the sacred cod hanging from the ceiling in the House of Representatives office, as a representation of the importance of the Boston fishing industry.
+The Massachusetts State House, the Capitol building perched on Beacon Hill, is recognized by its shining gold dome, much like a pot of gold at the end of the rainbow.
+Tours throughout the building highlight the beautiful rotunda and richly decorated interior.
+Be on the lookout for the sacred cod hanging from the ceiling in the House of Representatives office, representing the importance of the Boston fishing industry.

 Try a St. Patrick's Day Feast at Rare

 While corned beef and mash is a traditional choice for St. Patrick’s Day, nothing is heartier than a Sunday roast — or in this case, a Sunday steak dinner at Rare.
-This three-course tasting menu, priced at $75 per person, includes seafood specialties like roasted Maine lobster bisque and Ora king salmon to pair with a 6 oz prime filet, Caesar salad, and dessert.
-If the meal calls for additional delicacies, an order of Wagyu steak tartare and caviar service make the perfect accouterments, along with one of Rare’s specialty cocktails.
+This three-course tasting menu, priced at $90 per person, includes choices like Ora king salmon, 8 oz prime filet, a Little Gem salad, and dessert.

 Stroll Through Green Gardens at Tower Hill Botanic Garden

-Boston’s foliage is on show for spring, and St. Patrick’s Day is the opportune weekend to take a stroll in the great outdoors.
+Boston’s foliage is on show for spring, and St. Patrick’s Day is the opportune weekend to stroll in the great outdoors.
 At Tower Hill Botanic Garden, over 200 acres of stunning plant life take on educational and aesthetic meaning.
 The selections are meant to inspire others to see the world’s beauty, and the mission is realized through music events, flower sales, and evening activities among lights and splendor.
-While enjoying the grounds, stop in at Farmer and the Fork for refreshments, or pick up seeds and souvenirs at the Garden Shop.
-The garden is open daily from 10 a.m. to 5 p.m.
+While enjoying the grounds, stop in at Farmer and the Fork for refreshments or pick up seeds and souvenirs at the Garden Shop.
+The garden is open daily from 10 a.m.–5 p.m.